 St. Mary's Academy seeks to maintain an atmosphere that is conducive to the highest quality of academic pursuit and respect of self and others.
 The manner students are dressed and groomed contributes to this atmosphere.
 The school dress code is based on a readiness to come to engage in the work of school, respect, neatness, cleanliness, “good taste,” and safety.
 Students are expected to dress for the school day, not for after school activities and to be noticeably dressed better for school than for play, exercise or recreation.
 The following specific guidelines are in effect at all times while on campus or while participating in school-sponsored trips and events:

 - Shirts and pants or skirts must overlap enough to provide coverage of the midriff and back when arms are raised above the head.

 - Sleeveless tops may be worn if they provide enough coverage for SMA guidelines.
-Halter-tops, tube tops, one-shoulder tops, and off-the-shoulder tops are not acceptable.
-Sheer blouses are acceptable if worn over an opaque layer.
+Halter tops, tube tops, one shoulder tops, and off the shoulder tops are not acceptable.
+Sheer blouses are acceptable if worn over an opaque layer that meets SMA guidelines.
 The straps of tank tops may be no less than three inches wide.
 In addition, the neckline is to be no lower than two inches from the top of the collarbone (two inches is approximately three fingers).
 The back of the top should provide enough coverage that skin is not visible.

-- Shorts must be within 6 inches of the top of the knee; skirts must be within 2 inches.
-Tops, dresses, and skirts worn over tights, leggings etc. must be within 2 inches of the top of the knee.
+- Shorts must be within 6 inches of the top of the knee; skirts must be within 2 inches of the top of the knee.
 Slits in skirts may not extend more than 2 inches from the top of the knee.
 Opaque tights or leggings must be worn with any skirt that might appear shorter than the dress code allows.

-- Athletic shorts, exercise pants, biking pants, workout pants, and spandex may be worn at the discretion of the instructor for PE, strength and conditioning, dance, and athletic practice, but are not appropriate for school.
-Yoga pants are acceptable as long as they are moderate to loose fitting and opaque.
+- Athletic shorts, exercise pants, biking pants, workout pants, and spandex may be worn at the discretion of the instructor for PE, strength and conditioning, yoga, dance, and athletic practice, but are not appropriate for school.
+Yoga pants are acceptable as long as they are moderate-to-loose fitting and opaque.
 Leggings/tights may not be worn without a tunic-length top that covers both the front and the back.

-- Writing on clothing must be appropriate for the SMA school environment.
-No writing, logos, or designs are allowed on the seat of shorts, pants, sweats, etc.
+- Writing on clothing must be appropriate for the SMA environment.
+No writing, logos, or designs are allowed on the seat of shorts, pants, sweats etc.

 - Shoes must be worn.
 Students are encouraged to choose shoes that are appropriate for climbing stairs.